 At CLCEC, your counselor is curious about your overall health.
-People taking medication for depression and anxiety may be at high risk of nutritional deficiency with longterm use certain medications.
+People taking medication for depression and anxiety may be at high risk of nutritional deficiency with longterm use of certain medications.

-High risk populations include:
+High-risk populations include:

 Why should you be concerned about drug-induced nutrient depletion?
 Pharmaceutical drugs can be helpful when needed, but longterm use can also deplete your body of critical nutrients.
 The body loves to have a balance of nutrients in order to run smoothly and heal.
 Every medication has an impact on this balance.
-A medication can increase the excretion of nutrients, block or impair digestion of a nutrient, or impact the body’s ability to absorb and store nutrients.
+Medication can increase the excretion of nutrients, block or impair the digestion of a nutrient, or impact the body’s ability to absorb and store nutrients.

 Longterm use of an anti-depressant, anti-anxiety or anti-obsessional medication can result in nutritional deficiencies that worsen medical or mental health symptoms.
 And these deficiencies can cause additional symptoms and increase side effects.